MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPSearchSettings.md

 ```

 ### -Scope
 Scope to apply the setting to.
-Possible values: Web (default), Site\r\n\r\nFor a root site, the scope does not matter.
+Possible values: Web (default), Site.
+For a root site, the scope does not matter.

 ```yaml
 Type: SearchSettingsScope